Hong Kong's Carrie Lam Shores Up Beijing's Backing During 'Exceptional Times'

 Initially driven by anger at a bill that would have facilitated extradition to China, protesters have expanded their demands to include probes of police violence and better bulwarks to protect Hong Kong's democratic systems.
 And they persisted in their protests even after the extradition bill's formal withdrawal a couple of months ago.

-So the continued public support of leaders in Beijing — whose backing enabled Lam's election in 2017 and who have repeated buttressed her position since then — offers no small boon to a Hong Kong leader whose support has eroded at home.
+So the continued public support from leaders in Beijing — whose backing enabled Lam's election in 2017 and who have repeatedly buttressed her position since then — offers no small boon to a Hong Kong leader whose support has eroded at home.

 "Given the severity of the situation and the difficulties that we are facing, I can say that the leaders are fully appreciative of the efforts needed," she told journalists Monday, according to The Associated Press.
 "I am heartened because we know that our work to stop the violence hasn't ended.
 We are not out of this crisis yet."